nmichel/bloom/README.md

 }
 </code></pre>

-Then use the classloading mecanism to load the _HelloWorld_ class.
+Then use the class loading mecanism to load the _HelloWorld_ class.

 <pre><code>require(bloom)
 bloom.loadClass("HelloWorld")